Home

 Encaustic paint is a unique and ancient medium made from a blend of molten beeswax, damar resin, and pigments.
 Applied in layers while warm, each layer is fused with a blowtorch, creating rich textures and luminous surfaces.
 This versatile medium allows for vibrant colors, depth, and a tactile quality that invites exploration.

 In her work, Anne often incorporates mixed media as a foundational base or to add intricate details.
-Using materials like India ink, pan pastels, chalk paint, and wax pencil, she creates layered compositions that bring extra texture and dimension to the encaustic surface.
-These elements blend seamlessly with the wax, adding complexity and depth that draw the viewer deeper into the artwork.
+Using materials like ink, pastels, mineral paint, and wax pencil, she creates layered compositions that bring extra texture and dimension to the encaustic surface.

 “I find Anne Stine’s work addictive because it transports me